 The first clue about the explanation comes from the fact that a classic cello wolf note is always associated with a particularly strong resonance of the cello body.
 To incorporate body resonances into the synthesis model, we need to modify the reflection function describing how a wave is modifying during travel from the bow to the bridge and back.
 The details of how to do this are described in the next link.
 For the purposes of demonstration, we need only include a single body resonance, with a frequency very close to the fundamental frequency of the bowed note.

 Figure 3 shows the resulting simulated bridge force, from one cycle of the wolf note’s “warble”.
-The same alternation of Helmholtz motion and double slipping can be seen, although the details are not exactly the same as Figs. 2 and 3.
-This simulation does not claim to reproduce the exact details of that particular cello, string and performance, but it captures the essence of the phenomenon: a cyclical warbling waveform, when bowing a note with a fundamental frequency matching a strong resonance of the instrument body.
+The alternation of Helmholtz motion and double slipping can be seen, although the details are not exactly the same as Figs. 2 and 3.
+This simulation does not attempt to reproduce all the details of that particular cello, string and performance, but it captures the essence of the phenomenon: a cyclical warbling waveform, when bowing a note with a fundamental frequency matching a strong resonance of the instrument body.

 We can use the simulated results to generate a plot corresponding to Raman’s original measurement.
 He made simultaneous observations of the string motion and the motion of the cello body, and this gave the basis for his explanation of the wolf phenomenon.
 Figure 4 shows a corresponding plot from our simulated example: the red curve shows the string velocity, while the blue curve shows the “body” motion.
 The alternation of Helmholtz motion and double-slipping motion is very clear in the red curve.